Sevardin Harker. Marday. Virgo 17th, 2344 AA. 11:26 PM. Arroyo (Devil’s Gate).

 “The dust, Harker.”

-Sev lowered his head to the dust, and when he focused, the darkness cleared enough for him to see a swathe of disturbed dust leading to the doors.
+Sev lowered his head to the concrete floor, and when he focused, the darkness cleared enough for him to see a swathe of disturbed dust leading to the doors.
 Sev was glad the vision contract didn’t convey color because he felt himself flush bright red.
 McCormick’s voice mocked him: A Keeper’s most important tool isn’t magic.
 It’s common fucking sense.

 “Barriers.
 Reflexes.
 If there’s anything here, we’ll meet it in there.”